What would make Brass magnetic? - finishing.com

 It is the nickel which modifies the physical structure of the steel and makes it non-magnetic.
 So the answer is yes, the magnetic properties of stainless steel are very dependent on the elements added into the alloy, and specifically the addition of nickel can change the structure from magnetic to non-magnetic.

-- what the price of cement mill
+- what is the price of mobile crusher plant and the

-- what is alluvial gold washing plant
+- what is beneficiation plant for iron ore youtube

-- what is baby powder used for
+- what is the machinery used for rock sand

-- what does mining mean definition
+- what marble mining equipment

 - what is the cost for 57 limestone per ton html